 Had spine operation ..
 Discharge info. given for rehab. was wrong.
 Patient portal info was never updated to show important information.
 No post ortho rehab. was setup for weeks, i had to push issue.
 I don't feel i healed properly considering their incompetence of post-op care.
 I'm...
 Read more »

 A Georgia attorney could answer your question best, but your post remains open for two weeks.
 I'm sorry for the frustration you endured following surgery.
 However, an attorney would likely need more information to make a meaningful assessment.
 The nature of the discharge information or patient...Read more »

 There wasn't a question here, but you posted in the Medical Malpractice category and the post remains open for two weeks.
 If you were wondering if the nurse's conduct creates the basis for a lawsuit, it's difficult to see it.
-You could check with a Georgia attorney whether they view the matter...Read more »
+You could check with a Georgia attorney whether they view...Read more »

 Hello, Doctors involved in the treatment of care may share PHI, or protected health information with each other in order to provide the best quality of care to patients.
 Unless you signed a waiver of some sort physicians may share information regarding their patients to other physicians treating...Read more »